Jorgen98/LineShaper/README.md

 The **Map Editor** works with 3 separate transport networks, which can be created directly in the editor or imported from special .geojson files, examples of which are contained in the `exampleFiles/editor` folder.
 The **Line Router** works with two types of files:
  - Structural files containing a description of the transport system.
+Attention!
+Due to the nature of internal Kordis system, provided example files `Zastavky.txt`, `LineOrder.csv` and `LineLabels.csv` has atypical encoding `iso-8859-2`.
+Fell free to use your files with standard `UTF-8` encoding, but be careful about the files structure itself.
 The `Zastavky.txt` file contains the stops of the public transport system, the `LineOrder.csv` file contains the structure of the lines, and the optional `LineLabels.csv` file contains pairs of codes and actual labels for each line.
 Examples of all files are contained in the `exampleFiles/router` folder.
  - In addition to the system structure, the line router operates within the line structure editing with waypoints for more accurate routing.
 These waypoints can be imported or exported to the `midpoints.geojson` file.
 An example of this file can be found in the `exampleFiles/router` folder.

 The structure of all files is described in more detail in the attached user manual.